dprint/dprint/docs/wasm-plugin-development.md

 How it works:

-1. The WASM plugin initializes a shared memory buffer.
-Data between the CLI and WASM plugin is transferred in here.
+1. The Wasm plugin initializes a shared memory buffer.
+Data between the CLI and Wasm plugin is transferred in here.
-2. Generally, the WASM plugin stores its own local byte array.
+2. Generally, the Wasm plugin stores its own local byte array.
 The plugin should copy from the shared memory buffer into this byte array for composing the final received data or copy from this array into the shared memory buffer for sending back data.
 This is referred to as "shared bytes" below, but that could probably have used a better name like "local bytes" or something.
-3. The CLI/host will communicate by calling the WASM exports.
+3. The CLI/host will communicate by calling the Wasm exports.
-4. The plugin may get the CLI/host to format other text by using the provided WASM imports.
+4. The plugin may get the CLI/host to format other text by using the provided Wasm imports.

-## WASM Exports
+## Wasm Exports

 Low level communication:

-- `get_wasm_memory_buffer_size() -> usize` - Called to get the size of the shared WASM memory buffer.
+- `get_wasm_memory_buffer_size() -> usize` - Called to get the size of the shared Wasm memory buffer.
-- `get_wasm_memory_buffer() -> *const u8` - Called to get a pointer to the WASM memory buffer.
+- `get_wasm_memory_buffer() -> *const u8` - Called to get a pointer to the Wasm memory buffer.
 - `clear_shared_bytes(capacity: usize)` - Called to get the plugin to clear its local byte array.
-- `set_buffer_with_shared_bytes(offset: usize, length: usize)` - Gets the plugin to set the WASM memory buffer with the local byte array at the specified position and length.
+- `set_buffer_with_shared_bytes(offset: usize, length: usize)` - Gets the plugin to set the Wasm memory buffer with the local byte array at the specified position and length.
-- `add_to_shared_bytes_from_buffer(length: usize)` - Gets the plugin to add to its shared bytes from the WASM memory buffer.
+- `add_to_shared_bytes_from_buffer(length: usize)` - Gets the plugin to add to its shared bytes from the Wasm memory buffer.
 The plugin should keep track of the current index.

 Initialization functions: